Privacy Statement

 M4W 1A8

-In the event that a requester wishes to launch an appeal, the Information and Privacy Commissioner's Office must be provided with a copy of the request, the file number, a copy of the municipality's or board’s decision letter and the appeal fee.
+If a requester wishes to launch an appeal, the Information and Privacy Commissioner's Office must be provided with a copy of the request, the file number, a copy of the decision letter and the appeal fee.
 There is a $25 appeal fee for general information requests and a $10.00 appeal fee for personal information requests.
 All fees should be in the form of either a cheque or a money order made payable to the Minister of Finance.

 Frequently asked questions